Updated July 21st, 2018.

-May to October is the low season or the rainy and typhoon season, although compared to most parts of the Philippines, Moalboal is sheltered and does not have much of a wet season except for passing typhoons or the occasional low pressure systems that can cause more rain.
+May to October is the low season or the rainy and typhoon season, although compared to most parts of the Philippines, Moalboal is sheltered and does not have much of a wet season except for passing typhoons or the occasional low-pressure systems that can cause more rain.

-Enjoy sunset from Panagsama Beach
+Enjoy the sunset from Panagsama Beach

-Places to stay in Moalboal:
+Where to stay in Moalboal:

 As the area of Panagsama beach is quite small, you do not need to worry about getting around, walking is the easiest!
 You will find your way around easily in less than a day.

 For those looking for white sandy beaches, head up north about 7km from Panagsama beach to the beautiful White Beach.